Having been born in Florence, Sargent also had strong ties to European art and the influences of that are clear to see in his work.

-The best known portrait painting by the artist could be Theodore Roosevelt when considering the status of this subject, but there are also many other significant portrait paintings which technically are just as impressive.
-Check out more on Singer Sargent here.
+The best known portrait painting by the artist could be Theodore Roosevelt when considering the status of this subject, but there are also many other significant portrait paintings which technically are just as impressive, such as Madame X and Carnation, Lily, Lily, Rose.

 The versatility and productivity of Singer Sargent was incredible, always looking to produce more and more and a selection of different mediums which he would happily experiment in order to push his own career achievements onwards.